Upwinded/UPEdit/README.md

 # UPEdit
-An Editor for Kam Yung's Stories
+An Editor for All Heroes of Kam Yung's Stories

   Upwinded Editor(UPedit)
-  An Editor--Special for All Heros in Kam Yung's Stories Created by Upwinded.L.
+  An Editor--Special for All Heroes in Kam Yung's Stories Created by Upwinded.L.
   ©2011 Upwinded.L.
 Some rights reserved.